 The amount of treatment costs covered by Blue Cross Blue Shield will depend on your individual plan.
 Some patients may have a deductible that they need to meet before their insurance will begin covering the cost.
 Others may have a pre-determined percentage of treatment costs paid by the plan.
 Some plans require patients to pay for the costs out-of-pocket and then submit their receipts to the insurance company for reimbursement.
 Review your policy documents or speak with a plan administrator to understand how your policy works, then review that information with your chosen provider to determine a treatment program that meets your financial abilities.
 The overall cost of treatment will depend on a number of factors such as duration and intensity of care.

 Can I Pay Above What My Insurance Will Provide to Receive Treatment?

 There are no restrictions on what a patient can pay out-of-pocket for any sort of treatment.
-Many patients opt to pay for internet addiction treatment that is not covered by insurance just due to the fact it seems like a better option for their particular set of circumstances.
+Many patients opt to pay for a sex addiction treatment program that is not covered by their insurance just because that's the best program to meet their needs.

 Inpatient Addiction Treatment vs. Outpatient Therapy

 "Sex addiction, or hypersexual behavior disorder, is an increasingly recognized condition that often stems from underlying psychological issues and frequently co-occurs with substance abuse disorder, depression, and other mental health conditions."